What drives us.

-Every life counts: Antimicrobial resistance (AMR) is a global threat.
-At Delta G Avaris, we face this challenge with a revolutionary approach: Phage therapy – to save lives, restore quality of life, and preserve the future of medicine.
+Antimicrobial resistance (AMR) is a global threat.
+At Delta G Avaris, we face this challenge with an approach born from clinical practice: phage therapy.
+Our goal is to save lives, restore quality of life, and secure the future of medicine.

-Our goal is to combat antimicrobial resistance (AMR) using a holistic, personalized phage-therapy approach that spans the full pipeline from analysis to application.
+Our goal is to combat antimicrobial resistance using a holistic, personalized phage therapy approach — spanning the full pipeline from analysis to application.

-What makes Delta G Avaris unique: Our founding team includes physicians who have already achieved successful results with phage therapy and played a key role in advancing the field through their clinical work.
-We are currently working and researching to bring this alternative to antibiotics into standard medical care.
-In the long term, we aim to become the leading full-service provider for personalized phage therapy.
+Our founding team includes physicians who have already achieved successful results with phage therapy.
+We are working to bring this alternative to antibiotics into standard medical care — and to become the leading full-service provider for personalized phage therapy in the long term.

-Our mission is to make phage therapy accessible to patients worldwide and integrate it into everyday medical practice.
-We aim to achieve this through precise, industrially scaled, GMP-certified active ingredient production and a reliable supply chain for the magistral treatment of ESKAPE pathogens.
+Our mission is to make phage therapy globally accessible and integrate it into daily medical practice — through precise, industrially scaled, GMP-certified production and a reliable supply chain for the magistral treatment of ESKAPE pathogens.

 Scientific Excellence